35+ Unique Gifts from Barcelona You’ll Love to Bring Home

 Where to Buy: Souvenir shops in the Gothic Quarter or stands on La Rambla

-You’ll find them everywhere in Barcelona including souvenir shops, street vendors, art museums, and even some cafés.
+You’ll find them all over the city, including souvenir shops, art museums, and bookstores.

 Where to Buy: Souvenir shops in the Gothic Quarter or stands on La Rambla